Shopping Cart

 • Dopamine Cells Survived: PET brain scans taken 6 to 12 months after surgery show that the transplanted cells are alive and surviving in the brain.
 A key sign the therapy is working as intended.

-• Integration in the Brain: The dopamine progenitor cells appear to have settled into the target area (the putamen), which is responsible for controlling movement.
+• Integration in the Brain: The dopamine progenitor cells appear to have settled into the putamen, which is responsible for controlling movement.

 • On Track for Dose Escalation: The first four participants received the lower dose and tolerated it well.
 Based on these early safety and imaging results, the trial has moved ahead with the higher dose group.